Reality Check: Do UK supermarkets vary prices by area?

 Reality Check confirmed this with Tesco, Sainsbury's, Asda, Morrisons, Aldi, Co-op, Waitrose, Lidl and Iceland.

-There are a few exceptions, for example Sainsbury's stores have different prices to Sainsbury's local and Waitrose will have different prices to Little Waitrose stores, which may then be different to Little Waitrose on petrol forecourts.
+There are a few exceptions, for example Sainsbury's stores have different prices from Sainsbury's local and Waitrose will have different prices from Little Waitrose stores, which may then be different to Little Waitrose on petrol forecourts.

 The national pricing includes promotions, although some end-of-day discounts are determined at individual stores.